myoung34/bluey-lite/README.md

 * Download [micropython for esp32-c3](https://micropython.org/resources/firmware/esp32c3-usb-20220618-v1.19.1.bin)
 * Flash it with micropython: `$ esptool.py --chip esp32c3 --port /dev/ttyACM0 --baud 460800 write_flash -z 0x0 esp32c3-usb-20220618-v1.19.1.bin`
 * Install [thonny](https://thonny.org/)
 * Download [this helpful urequests file](https://raw.githubusercontent.com/pfalcon/pycopy-lib/master/urequests/urequests/__init__.py).
 Open it in thonny, save it to micropython on the esp32-c3 as `urequests.py`.
-If you dont plan on sending BLE tilt data to an HTTP source skip this.
+* Download [Microdot.py](https://github.com/miguelgrinberg/microdot/blob/main/src/microdot.py).
+This is for the captive portal for configuration.
 * Download the main.py file here and save it as `main.py` on the esp32-c3
   * Make changes to connect to your wifi network
   * Make changes (if wanted) to send BLE tilt data to a webserver

+## Configuration

+While (or right after) plugging in the device, hold the button labeled IO7 The t-pico will spin up an AP named 'Bluey' that you can wirelessly connect to.
+You can then browse to http://192.168.4.1 and configure it.
+This information is printed on the LCD screen as well.

 You should be good to go!